 1975 - Gunless Scooby:

-This Western-style story also features Garfield Wu, Rebecca Lee and the other HB mystery-solving groups.
+This Western-style story also features Garfield Wu and the other HB mystery-solving groups.
 The gang stays at Tumbleweed County for a vacation, but trouble seems to follow them wherever they go when the townspeople disappears.
 The group's investigation of the disappearances soon brings them on a collision course with a whip-wielding outlaw and his whip-toting gang.

 1976-1978 The Scooby-Doo Show: